 As a result, you’ll often have to sift through the results to find real suppliers.

-ThomasNet.com is another database of US suppliers that primarily caters to industrial and commercial suppliers.
+ThomasNet.com is a database of US suppliers that primarily caters to industrial and commercial suppliers.
 What’s nice about ThomasNet compared to ReferenceUSA is that ThomasNet only includes real suppliers and not retail shops.

 As a result, you won’t have to do as much sifting through the ThomasNet results.
 The downside of course is that ReferenceUSA is infinitely larger than ThomasNet because it has access to every business in the US.